-Now at the age of 60, after that much life of barrenness, God came to him, God called him out of idolatry in the city of Ur, said ‑ I want you to get out of this place.
-It was a sovereign call of God, very much like the call of the Apostle Paul.
-It seems as though Abram had little to do with it all initially, God calls him out, he obeys God‑‑at least in part, dragging along a lot of his relatives as baggage.
-He wound up only going as far as Heron and staying there for 15 years.
+Now at the age of 60, after that much life of barrenness, God came to him, and God called him out of idolatry in the city of Ur, said, I want you to get out of this place.
+It was a sovereign call of God, very much like the call of the apostle Paul.
+It seems as though Abram had little to do with it all initially.
+God calls him out, he obeys God, leaves, at least in part, dragging along a lot of his relatives as baggage.
+He wound up only going as far as Haran and staying there for 15 years.
 Not quite making the full move that God had intended.

-But at the end of the 15 years, by now he's reached the age of 75, he moves out of Heron and he sets out for the land of promise which God had originally given to him.
+But at the end of the 15 years, by now he's reached the age of 75, he moves out of Haran and he sets out for the land of promise which God had originally given to him.
 He leaves his home, his people, his land, his idols, the whole thing, takes his wife and moves on to an unknown destination.

-Now, it is essential, to begin with, to note that Abrahamwas chosen sovereignly by God and he responds to the sovereign choice simply by believing God.
-God says ‑‑You go and I'll bless you ‑ and he believes-it.
+Now, it is essential, to begin with, to note that Abraham was chosen sovereignly by God and he responds to the sovereign choice of God simply by believing God.
+God says, you go and I'll bless you, and he believes-it.
 He believes it and he goes and that's basically the story of salvation.
-God sovereignly comes, calls a person, the person responds and says ‑ That's what You say, that's what I'm to do, I believe it, I accept it.
+God sovereignly comes, calls a person, the person responds and says: That's what You say, that's what I'm to do, I believe it, I accept it.
 And in that simple term, Abraham is defined to us as the father of our own kind of faith.

-Now, when God called Abraham He also told him that he would produce a seed, that he would have offspring.
+Now, when God called Abraham, He also told him that he would produce a seed, that he would have offspring.
 In fact, ultimately his offspring would number as the sand of the sea and the stars of the heaven.
 We shouldn't be so surprised at that comparison.
-Dr. James Genes, astronomer some years ago, said that it is very likely that the stars of the heaven equal the sand of all the seas.
+Dr. James Genes, astronomer, some years ago, said that it is very likely that the stars of the heavens equal the sand of all the seas.
 So, He told him he was going to have a great number of those who would come to be his posterity,

 So we meet the man who was the father of nobody on the way to nowhere.
 And all he basically knows is that God told him to do it.
-And beyond that he knows nothing ... except that God's going to fulfill His promise and he believes that, for some reason he believes it.
-The only reason we can ascribe to it is that God plant it within his heart that confidence.
+And beyond that he knows nothing, except that God's going to fulfill His promise.
+And he believes that, for some reason he believes it.
+The only reason we can ascribe to it is that God planted within his heart that confidence.

-Now, once he finally leaves Heron at the age of 75 and makes his way into Canaan which is the place to which God sent him, he is immediately faced with some very severe tests on his faith..
-First a famine ‑ Genesis chapter 12.
-Then a Pharaoh, also Genesis chapter 12.
-Then a fight with his brother, Genesis, 13, Then fear, Genesis 15, Then foolishness, Genesis 16.
-And so he has to wade through all of the stuff: a famine, a Pharaoh, a fight, fear and foolishness...and if YOU think that was easy you're wrong.
-And he was waiting for a fulfillment, But all through all of this difficulty, you see, he held on to God's Promise and this is supernatural, this is supernatural, it doesn't really make any sense humanly.
+Now, once he finally leaves Haran at the age of 75 and makes his way into Canaan, which is the place to which God sent him, he is immediately faced with some very severe tests on his faith.
+First a famine, Genesis chapter 12.
+Then a pharaoh, also Genesis chapter 12.
+Then a fight with his brother, Genesis 13, then fear, Genesis 15, then foolishness, Genesis 16.
+And so he has to wade through all of the stuff: a famine, a pharaoh, a fight, fear, and foolishness; and if you think that was easy you're wrong.
+And he was waiting for a fulfillment.
+But all through all of this difficulty, see, he held on to God's promise.
+And this is supernatural, this is supernatural, it doesn't really make any sense humanly.
 And it must not have been very easy,

 "Abram, how old are you?
 Well, who are you?
 Well, how long have you been here?
 Well, where did you come from?
 Well, what is your name?

-"To which Abram would be forced to name himself, Abram, fater of many, It must have happened a hundred times and a thousand times and each time more galling than the time before.
+"To which Abram would be forced to name himself, Abram, father of many.
+It must have happened a hundred times and a thousand times and each time more galling than the time before.